json-everything/json-everything/json-everything.net/wwwroot/md/examples/schemagen/intent.md

-# Supporting a New Keyword During Generation
+# Supporting a New Keyword During Generation {#example-schemagen-intent}

 This example shows how to extend schema generation to output a new keyword.